Skip to Content

 Protect Your Rights & Assets During Divorce

-Divorce can be a complex and emotional process, but having a knowledgeable and experienced divorce attorney on your side can help protect your rights and assets.
-At the Law Offices of Anthony J. LoPresti, our team is dedicated to guiding you through every step of the divorce proceedings and ensuring that your best interests are represented.
+Divorce can be complicated and emotionally charged, but having a knowledgeable divorce attorney on your side protects your rights and assets.
+At the Law Offices of Anthony J. LoPresti, our team guides clients through the entire divorce process and works to ensure that your interests receive attention at every step.

 Our divorce lawyer in Nassau County, NY can help with: